 At this time you will need to actually copy (or move) the files in the previous Repository to the new location.
 A future version of PDQ Deploy will attempt to move the existing installation files when the Repository location is changed.

-Custom Installers and the Repository
+Custom Packages and the Repository

 So what are you waiting for?
 Go get your free copy of PDQ Deploy today.